EckertLab/protocols/burt_dna_extraction.md

 - [ ] Blank with Buffer AE from the kit you used, if possible.
 Otherwise, find another container of AE.
 - [ ] Use 2 &mu;l draws from each sample for the NanoDrop, changing tips each time to **avoid contamination**.
 - [ ] Make sure that the correct column is indicated in the software before you take measurements.
 - [ ] Take 3 readings from the NanoDrop for each sample.
 Do not add more DNA, just hit the measure button.
-I take the average reading for a single 2 &ul; volume to represent the concentration.
+I take the average reading for a single 2 &mu;l volume to represent the concentration.
 - [ ] Once done, save the report on a thumb drive and give to Chris.
 - [ ] We want 260/280 to be at least 1.8 and the concentration to be at least 10 ng/ml